California, like most states, has passed legislation defining how HOAs manage their affairs. Here, it’s called the...

 What HOA Costs Are Tax Deductible?

-If you have purchased a home or condo, you are likely paying a monthly fee to your association.
+If you have purchased a home or condo, you are likely paying a monthly fee to your Home Owners’ Association.
 Typically, these HOA fees are used to cover repairs and maintenance on the outside of your home or in common areas, or for emergency repairs that may come up throughout the year.
+This work done by the HOA can help maintain or increase the neighborhood’s property values.
 While many homeowners wish they could lower their taxable income with HOA fees, there are actually only a few scenarios where HOA fees can be deducted from your taxes.
 Here are a few different situations to consider.

 Private or personal year-round home